adline-st/555-rtc-ios-sdk/README.md

 ### onStatus

-This callback gets invoked when we receives status of ongoing PSTN call.
+This callback gets invoked when we receive the status of an ongoing PSTN call.

 ```swift
     func onStatus(status callStatus: CallStatus,id callId:String) {